pwrtelegram/pwrtelegram/README.md

 This is the metadata that will be obtained and sent:

-* Documents: file name as caption

-* Photos: file name as caption

-* Video: file name, width, height and duration as caption, width, height and duration
+* Video: width, height and duration as width, height and duration

 * Audio: track name, author, duration as title, author, duration